AlessandroPinzi/alessandropinzi.github.io/_pages/about.md

 <details>
 <summary><strong>[!]</strong> Visiting period at the Fields Institute (Toronto, 2026) </summary>

-I have been funded by the Fields Institute in Toronto, Canada, for a long visit in the Thematic Program on Optimal Transport in Natural Sciences and Statistics.
+I have been funded by the Fields Institute in Toronto, Canada, for a long visit in the Thematic Program on Optimal Transport in Natural Sciences and Statistics (http://www.fields.utoronto.ca/activities/26-27/optimal).
 I will be at the institute for ~3 months, from 24 August to 15 November 2026.
 </details>

 <details>